-The department is staffed by our SEN Coordinator, our Deputy Learning Support Manager and a committed and enthusiastic team of Learning Support Associates.
+The department is staffed by our SENCO and a committed and enthusiastic team of Learning Support Associates.
 They have experience and knowledge in many areas of SEN and disability including Social and Emotional Mental Health, Specific Learning Difficulties and Autistic Spectrum Conditions.
-Learning Support staff are involved in running school extra-curricular sports activities including badminton, football and rugby.
+Learning Support staff are involved in running school extra-curricular sports activities including homework club, table tennis and chess.

-The team support all areas of the curriculum in all key stages and we have active departmental links with all curriculum areas ensuring information and resources are shared.
+The team supports all areas of the curriculum in all key stages and we have active departmental links with all curriculum areas ensuring information and resources are shared.

 Students on the SEND register are allocated a Learning Support Associate as a ‘key worker’ or ‘key link’.
 This is someone who acts as an advocate between the student, staff and parents & carers ensuring needs are being met and communication is effective.

 The team provides exam access arrangements to all identified students informally at KS3 and then formally for assessments and external exams at KS 4 and KS5.

 The Learning Zone is open to all students at Beverley Grammar School ensuring that every student has access to support they need.

-The department has a large room with an interactive white board and computers for student use.
-We have a smaller room for students to meet during break times and a quiet and calm tranquillity room which is popular with students.
+The department has a large room with computers for student use during opening times.
+We have a smaller room for interventions and a quiet and calm tranquillity room which is popular with students.